Harding-Stardust/community_base/README.md

 - Strong typing.
 I use [Pydantic](https://docs.pydantic.dev/latest/) to force types.
 This makes the code much easier to read since you get an idea what a function expects and what it returns.
 I try to follow [PEP 484](https://peps.python.org/pep-0484/) as much as I can.
 - Full function/variable names.
 This makes variables and functions easy to read at a glance.
 - Properly documented.
 I try to document as extensive I can without making redundent comments.
 - Easy to debug (hopefully!).
-All functions that are non-trivial have the last argument named ```arg_debug``` which is a bool that if set, prints out helpful information that is happening in the code.
+All functions that are non-trivial have the last argument named ```arg_debug``` which is a bool that if set, prints out helpful information on what is happening in the code.
 - Good default values set.
 E.g. ```ida_idp.assemble(ea, 0, ea, True, 'mov eax, 1')``` have many arguments you don't know that they should be.
 - Understands what the user wants.
 I have type checks and treat input different depending on what you send in.
 E.g. addresses vs labels.
 In my script, everywhere you are expecting an address, you can send in a label (or register) that is then resolved.
 See ```address()``` and ```eval_expression()``` (same with where tinfo_t (type info) is expected, you can also send in a C-type string)
 - I have written the code as easy I can to READ (hopefully), it might not be the most Pythonic way (or the fastest) but I have focused on readability.
 However, I do understand that this is subjective.